lenskit/java.lenskit.org/documentation/evaluator/quickstart/index.md

 {% gist 4f86eb836dc4ed35e995 %}

-Unpack your MovieLens data set (your current directory should have an `eval.groovy` file and a `ml-100k` directory), and run the script:
+Unpack your MovieLens data set (your current directory should have an `eval.groovy` file and a `ml-100k` directory), and run the script using the `lenskit` program from the [binary distribution](/download/):

 ```
 $ lenskit eval